 …it is not important where you take things from, but where you take them to.
 This is even more evident in fashion: the new originates from an incessant, cathartic, superstitious elaboration of the past that stops time, or at least it tries to, through remaking, endlessly (2017).

 Flaccavento cites Michele, “I am brazen.
 For me, creating means regurgitating, distorting and assembling everything that has passed through me and continues to do so” (2017).

 These two designers situate their work as somehow outside of time; time has stopped, it transcends time and time ‘is of no consequence’.
-In addition, the past is always present in their work through appropriation and quotation of fashions past, but with no heed to chronology or accuracy.
-In Gesquière and Michele’s logic this incessant mining of the past, making the past ever present somehow stops time.
+In addition, the past is always present in their work through appropriation and quotation of fashions past, but with no heed to chronology or accurate reconstruction.
+In Gesquière and Michele’s logic this incessant mining of the past, making the past ever present, somehow stops time.
 It becomes timeless.

 This desire to transcend time through fashion is not limited to high-end European designers.
 Articles and discussions about ‘timeless fashion’ or ‘classic fashion’ or ‘style’ (is this in opposition to timefull fashion?) are mainstay articles in fashion magazines, blogs and videos.
 What do they mean by the term ‘timeless fashion’?